aj088/celltype_annotation/docs/detail.rst

 - Optionally: *UMAP* or *tSNE* projection file from each sample

-Currently, this package only supports hg38 reference mapping
+Currently, this package only supports hg38 and mm10 reference mapping

 Intermediate Output